 Color Gray Hair Naturally

 Henna.
 The henna plant (Lawsonia inermis), besides thickening and strengthening your hair, is very commonly used as a dye for covering gray hair.
 There are several different colors and shades you can choose, depending on the mix, and whether or not any indigo was added.
 Just allow yourself plenty of time.
 Once in your hair, the henna will need to sit there for at least an hour.
+Hennalucent is a good start, and has a variety of colors available, like Sparkling Burgundy from Amazon.

 Sage.
 This herb is sometimes used as a natural hair color for gray hair.
 Take a half cup dried sage and simmer it for a half hour in two cups of water.
 After a half hour, turn the heat down and let it steep for a couple hours.
 After steeping, apply it to your hair, let it dry, and rinse it out.
 Do this once a week until your hair reaches the desired shade.
 Do this once a month to maintain.